Edgar-Donk/tkinter.ttk.style/docs/earth/colour.rst

    Gradients should be straightforward.

+   Also known as monochromatic.

 :Side by Side: two adjacent colours.

-:Opposites: two complimentary colours, which are exactly opposite in the normal colour wheel, vibrant colours are produced especially if both have a large saturation.
+:Opposites: two complementary colours, which are exactly opposite in the normal colour wheel, vibrant colours are produced especially if both have a large saturation.

    They will automatically give a warm and a cool colour.

    Gradients will be tricky when both colours are used as the end colours.
    Intermediate colours may need to be defined to avoid bad looking gradients.
    If you should use the HSV colour scheme it will produce the perimeter rgb